lalelisealstad/mybook-dashboard/README.md

 - Use webscraping to collect the table of finalists and winners of the WPF from all years
     - manipulate table to account for merged cells
     - use regex to remove unnecessary signs in the title name

 - Collect information about the book using Google Book API
     - API request for book using title and author, if not found then it checks for title with the added strin ': A novel' as I found many books had this title ending in Google Books but not in the WPF wikipedia page, then if book is not found it checks for just title
     - Normalise string of Title to adjust for Python's case sensitivity before mergning datasett from webscraping wikipeda and google books api

 - Collect topics from Open Library API and store as a JSON file
     - To make the topics easy to extract and use I store the information from the OL api as a dictionary with the Title as the Key and the list of topics as the value.

+Vizualisation:
+My read books:
+- book topics tree map
+- books read timeline
+- timeline showing when books were written
+- top five books rates vs other ratings, with rating count
+- distribution of pages
+- distribution of languages
+- top rated topics using categories and the topics from open ai

+Want to read:
+- top five rated books
+- top five popular books based on rating count
+-

+Other pages:
+- sentiment analysis of description books. wpf vs own books read vs books want to read
+- segment analysis books read
+- Ai recommend books want to read based on books read
+- using ai to find male or female author

 * Store Data in BigQuery
 * Use Open Library API to get the rating, summary and tipcs.
 * Use Google Trends to get the google searches for all the books and WPF in general